zmlka/undisciplinary/reiner_de_graaf_risk_realism.md

    beforehand. eg: Venezuela, Egypt.
     1. Architects work a lot in the in-between countries.
 So much so that there is a celebration of them in the profession.
 On their efficiencies.
-    1. Qutotes Foster, Koolhaas, Eisenman, Gehry, Tschumi, praising.
+    1. Qutotes Foster, Koolhaas, Eisenman, Gehry, Tschumi, praising such regimes.
 1. Question time notes:
-    1. I didn't mean to be pessimistic.
+    1. “I didn't mean to be pessimistic.”
     1. Speaker points out that nothing was proposed.
-Answer: "I'm not of the school, and this is a very Dutch thing in a way, that if you have an analysis you also need to have a solution."
+Answer: “I'm not of the school, and this is a very Dutch thing in a way, that if you have an analysis you also need to have a solution.”
     1. "To treat finance as an aspect of design is absent in architecture"
     1. "If you go to any computer conference, any TED talk, you see this whole wave of naive optimism."